MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/tutorial-sparklyr-revoscaler.md

 # RevoScaleR with sparklyr step-by-step examples

-Micorosft R Server (MRS) 9.1 supports the [sparklyr package from RStudio](https://cran.r-project.org/package=sparklyr).
+Microsoft R Server (MRS) 9.1 supports the [sparklyr package from RStudio](https://cran.r-project.org/package=sparklyr).
 Microsoft R Server and sparklyr can now be used in tandem within a single Spark session.
 This walkthrough shows you two approaches for using these technologies together:

 + [Example 1: sparklyr data and MRS analytics](#example1)
 + [Example 2: MRS data and sparklyr analytics](#example2)